dominictdavies/CITS4403-Project/REPORT.md

 The modular architecture allows straightforward extensions:

-1. Introduce recovery and immunity states (`RECOVERED`, `REMOVED`).
-2. Assign heterogeneous speeds or compliance levels.
+1. Assign heterogeneous speeds or compliance levels.
-3. Separate `bounce_radius` from `contact_radius` for finer physical realism.
-4. Add social clustering or barriers to represent environmental structure.
+2. Add social clustering or barriers to represent environmental structure.
-5. Record contact networks for statistical or epidemiological analysis.
+3. Record contact networks for statistical or epidemiological analysis.

 Such additions could increase realism while preserving interpretability and educational value.